 The University of South Carolina College of Nursing is fully approved by the South Carolina Board of Nursing.

-In some cases, State Boards of Nursing impose restrictions on clinical instruction of students, outside of the SARA agreement including from out of state graduate educational programs seeking clinical practica in the state.
-For students not living in South Carolina, it is recommended that the student contacts the State Board of Nursing they plan to conduct their clinical practica prior to matriculation to confirm graduate student clinical practica is permitted by students from out of state graduate programs.
+In some cases, state boards of nursing impose restrictions on clinical instruction of students outside of the SARA agreement, including from out-of-state graduate educational programs seeking clinical practica in the state.
+We advise that prior to matriculation, students not living in South Carolina contact the state board of nursing in the state where they plan to conduct their clinical practica to confirm graduate student clinical practica is permitted by students from out-of-state graduate programs.

 Historical accreditation with ACEN

 The baccalaureate program at the University of South Carolina College of Nursing was accredited with the ACEN from December 1962 to Dec.
 31, 2001.

 The master’s program at the University of South Carolina College of Nursing was accredited with the ACEN from May 1997 to Dec.
 31, 2001.